rahul0208/rahul0208.github.io/_posts/2019-02-12-istio-ingress-traffic.md

         host: spring-gs
 ```

-In the above configured we have created a `VirtualService` which is attached to a list of gateways.
+In the above configured we have created a `VirtualService` which is attached to a list of `gateways`.
 The `VirtualService` perfoms a URL rewrite from `/spring-gs` to `/` and sends it to `spring-gs:8080`.
 Lets do a `curl` and validate the configuration :

 ```
 $ curl -v http://localhost:31380/spring-gs